-Substance abuse is a difficult condition to diagnose in everyone who experiences it.
-No two people will experience addiction the same way, even if they abuse the same substance.
-Additionally, drugs like alcohol and prescription drugs carry a dangerous connotation of safety due to their social acceptability.
-Unfortunately, many people who abuse alcohol and illicit drugs tell themselves various lies to keep their habits going and to avoid taking responsibility for their actions.
-In many cases, denial can be the biggest roadblock to overcoming substance abuse.
+Substance abuse is a difficult condition to diagnose in those who experience it.
+No two people will experience addiction in identical ways even if the same substance is involved.
+Additionally, drugs like alcohol and prescription drugs carry a dangerous cachet of safety due to their social acceptability.
+Many people who abuse alcohol and illicit drugs, unfortunately, tell themselves various lies in order to continue their habits and to avoid taking responsibility for their actions.
+Denial can be the biggest roadblock to overcoming substance abuse.

 Understanding Denial In Addiction

 A person struggling with an addiction will tell him or herself various comforting lies to maintain the habit and avoid taking responsibility.
 Remember, this is not exactly a conscious choice.
-Once a person develops a dependency on a substance, the repeated abuse alters the way his or her brain works, and the chemical hold of addiction will compel him or her to instinctively maintain the addiction and avoid anything that threatens the next fix.
+Once a person develops a dependency on a substance, the repeated abuse alters the way his or her brain works, and the chemical hold of addiction will compel the user to instinctively maintain the addiction and avoid anything that threatens the next fix.

-Denial causes countless problems when it comes to substance abuse treatment.
-Primarily, denial prevents an individual from acknowledging his or her substance abuse problem and effectively prolongs addiction.
+Denial raises countless obstacles to substance abuse treatment.
+First and foremost, denial prevents an individual from acknowledging his or her substance abuse problem, thus effectively prolonging the addiction.
 Denial also inhibits growth during rehab.
-Even if a person accepts the need to go to rehab, this does not mean he or she is ready to accept responsibility for his or her actions related to his or her addiction.
+Even if a person accepts the need to go to rehab, this does not mean he or she is ready to accept responsibility for actions related to the addiction.

 High-Functioning Substance Abuse

-Many people fall into cycles of high-functioning substance abuse, or maintaining an addiction while retaining a semblance of a normal life.
-A high-functioning substance abuser may continue on a cycle of addiction for many months or even years before the issue causes enough problems to convince the individual that he or she needs help.
+Many people fall into cycles of high-functioning substance abuse, or continuing an addiction while maintaining a semblance of a normal life.
+A high-functioning substance abuser may continue on a cycle of addiction for many months or even years before the issue causes sufficient problems to convince the individual to seek help.

-High-functioning alcoholism and other forms of high-functioning substance abuse are very common among employees in high-stress positions.
+High-functioning alcoholism and other forms of high-functioning substance abuse are common among employees in high-stress positions.
 Some employees may abuse stimulants to stay energized and productive while others immediately turn to alcohol and other sedatives to unwind after stressful days at work.
 People who work in difficult fields like medicine and law may face higher rates of high-functioning substance abuse.
-For example, a trauma surgeon who loses a patient on the operating table may feel deep regret and guilt for his or her inability to save a patient and start coping with these situations by abusing addictive substances.
+For example, a trauma surgeon who loses a patient on the operating table may feel deep regret and guilt due to the inability to save a patient, leading to coping with these situations by abusing addictive substances.

-Denial is a major contributing factor to cycles of high-functioning addiction because the individual with the problem uses success in his or her personal and/or professional life to justify his or her substance abuse issue.
-This typically continues until the individual can no longer make excuses for his or her behavior.
-For example, a business executive has very stressful workdays and comes home each day and has a cocktail to unwind.
-Eventually, this starts occurring every day.
-Then, one cocktail becomes two or more, until eventually the executive starts drinking over the weekends and finding himself or herself unable to cope with job-related stress without alcohol.
-Throughout this process the executive may tell him or herself various lies to rationalize this behavior:
+Denial is a major contributing factor to cycles of high-functioning addiction because the individual with the problem uses success in personal and/or professional life to justify the substance abuse.
+This typically continues until the individual can no longer make excuses for the behavior.
+For example, a business executive has very stressful workdays and comes home each day and consumes a cocktail to unwind.
+Eventually, this pattern starts to occur daily.
+Then, one cocktail becomes two or more, until eventually the executive starts drinking over the weekend and finding himself or herself unable to cope with job-related stress without alcohol.
+In this scenario, the executive may proffer various lies to rationalize the behavior:

 - “Someone in my line of work could never handle my workload while addicted, so I am not addicted.”